Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Altitude also has a direct impact on the temperatures and development of valley glaciers.
 As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
 These glaciers are still not as cold as cold-based glaciers, however.

-## How are lacial landscapes developed?
+## How are glacial landscapes developed?
 Glacial landforms are typically classified according to erosional and depositional processes.
 This development can be described as a series of interrelated processes.

 ## Glacial erosional landforms